-Public Intoxication Defense In State College, Pennsylvania
+Public Intoxication Defense Lawyers in State College, Pennsylvania

-If you are facing public intoxication charges in State College, Pennsylvania, the attorneys with Decker Bradburn, Attorneys at Law, can help.
+Unfortunately, a moment of misjudgment can significantly impact your future, potentially leading to public intoxication charges.
+If you are facing public intoxication charges in State College, Pennsylvania, the criminal defense attorneys with Decker & Bradburn can help.
 With a commitment to protecting your rights, our experienced criminal defense team offers free consultations to guide you through your legal options and build a strong defense.

-Consequences Of Public Intoxication
+Consequences of Public Intoxication

 Public intoxication is a summary offense – less severe than a misdemeanor but still carrying significant penalties.
 A conviction in Pennsylvania can lead to:

-• Fines approaching $500 for a first offense and $1,000 for subsequent violations
+- Fines approaching $500 for a first offense and $1,000 for subsequent violations

-• Possible jail time, particularly for repeat offenders
+- Possible jail time, particularly for repeat offenders

-• Permanent criminal record, affecting future employment and educational opportunities
+- Permanent criminal record, affecting future employment and educational opportunities

-• Additional repercussions, such as exclusion from certain establishments or reputational harm
+- Additional repercussions, such as exclusion from certain establishments or reputational harm

 While a public intoxication charge might seem minor, its consequences can be serious, making a knowledgeable defense attorney crucial.

-Potential Defenses To Consider
+Potential Defenses to Consider

 If facing public intoxication charges, there may be several defense strategies available, including:

-• Lack of intoxication: Demonstrating that you were not intoxicated or the charge was based on an incorrect assumption
+- Lack of intoxication: Demonstrating that you were not intoxicated or the charge was based on an incorrect assumption

-• Violation of rights: Showing that law enforcement failed to follow proper procedures
+- Violation of rights: Showing that law enforcement failed to follow proper procedures

-• Medical conditions, etc.: Proving that your intoxication symptoms arose from a medical issue or other factors.
+- Medical conditions, etc.: Proving that your intoxication symptoms arose from a medical issue or other factors.

 Our attorneys will explore every legal avenue to challenge your charges and minimize their consequences.
 We understand Pennsylvania law and know how to build defense strategies tailored to your specific circumstances.